LandscapeGeoinformatics/biogeomon_2022_pangeo/docs/_source/L0_install/Installing_Miniconda_GIS.rst

 Make sure you are using the correct folder on the University computers.
 In the Windows File Explorer, go via ``this PC``, ``c:\Users`` to ``your account name`` folder.

+.. admonition:: NB:

-Now, please download the prepared `environment.yml <../_static/data/environment.yml>`_ file and save it to your newly created working folder.
+   Now, please download the prepared `environment.yml <https://raw.githubusercontent.com/LandscapeGeoinformatics/biogeomon_2022_pangeo/main/environment.yml>`_ file and save it to your newly created working folder.

 To check, in the commandline window (Anaconda prompt) navigate to your working folder again and list the contents of the folder with ``dir``: